ailabstw/FLaVor/examples/inference/README.md

 Start by defining your custom inference model by subclassing the `BaseInferenceModel`.
 This serves as a template for implementing inference functionality tailored to your machine learning model.

 Here's an example for a segmentation task.
-For a complete implementation, refer to the  [Segmentation task example](examples/inference/seg_example.ipynb).
+For more detail in the implementation, refer to the [Segmentation task example](examples/inference/seg_example.ipynb).

 ```python
 from flavor.serve.models import BaseAiCOCOInferenceModel